masbossun/masbossun-web/src/routes/blog/_content/refactoring-nullish-type-in-typescript/index.md

 };
 ```

-whenever the `response.data` is null or undefined the `getUserPhoneNumber()` function will safely return `undefined` without getting _cannot ready property 'data' of undefined_ error.
+whenever the `response.data` is null or undefined the `getUserPhoneNumber()` function will safely return `undefined` without getting _cannot read property 'data' of undefined_ error.

 One more tip, if you often use `Maybe<T>` helper, you can simply put this helper inside `index.d.ts` file in the root of your project.
 So you can call it anywhere without importing the type.